Roman Catholic Diocese of Sezze

-The Diocese of Sezze was a Latin Catholic bishopric with see in Sezze, in the Province of Latina, central Italy, about 65 km south of Rome and 10 km from the Mediterranean coast..
+The Diocese of Sezze was a Latin Catholic bishopric with see in Sezze, in the Province of Latina, central Italy, about 65 km south of Rome and 10 km from the Mediterranean coast.

 History

 The Diocese of Sezze was established in 790 AD.

+Its cathedral was built on the ruins of a Roman pagan temple.

 From 17 January 1217 it was in personal union (aeque principaliter) with the Diocese of Terracina, until both sees saw their titles and territories merged on 1986.09.30 into the Diocese of Latina–Terracina–Sezze–Priverno.